bazelbuild/rules_swift/doc/faq.md

 By default, `swift_library` will compile code for your host machine (e.g. macOS).
-As a result, you may see compiler errors if you attempt to build a swift_library which imports iOS system frameworks like UIKit or SwiftUI.
+As a result, you may see compiler errors if you attempt to build a swift_library which imports iOS system frameworks, such as UIKit or SwiftUI:

 ```
 error: no such module 'UIKit'